BrkRaw/brkraw/docs/cli/addon.md

 Behavior:

-- The file type is auto-detected (spec, rule, or pruner spec)
-- Validation is performed before installation
-- Referenced transforms are automatically installed if declared
+- The YAML is validated (schema-level validation depends on addon type).
-- Files are copied into the appropriate config subdirectory
+- The file is copied into the correct subdirectory under the config root.

-This is how third-party extensions (for example, `brkraw-mrs`) integrate with the core CLI.
+- If the YAML declares transform dependencies, BrkRaw installs those transform files as well.

 ---

-## Edit an installed addon
+## addon edit

-Open an installed addon in your preferred text editor.
+Open an installed addon in your preferred editor.

 ```bash
 brkraw addon edit TARGET